ballerina-platform/module-ballerinax-hubspot.crm.object.lineitems/ballerina/Package.md

 1. Move to the Auth tab.
 ![alt text](https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-hubspot.crm.object.lineitems/main/docs/setup/resources/image.png)

 2. In the Scopes section, add necessary scopes for your app using the "Add new scope" button.
-For line items API connector we will have to add the following 3 scopes in addition to existing `oauth` scope.
+For line items API connector we will have to add the following 3 scopes in addition to the existing `oauth` scope.
 * `e-commerce`
 * `crm.objects.line_items.read`
 * `crm.objects.line_items.write`